rdeits/rdeits.github.com/_posts/2013-02-11-a-cryptic-crossword-clue-solver.md

 After spending many, many hours doing cryptic crosswords, I began to notice patterns in the way the wordplays and definitions worked, and I realized that I might be able to create an automatic solver for cryptic clues.
 A few months later, I have a working version that can solve many cryptic clues very effectively.
 It's often faster and smarter than I am, and it makes a fun tool to play with while I'm solving.
 Here are its answers for the two clues given above:

-	Take a synonym of 'babies' to get BABE.
-	'initially' means to take a substring of 'babe' to get B.
+	'initially' means to take a substring of 'babies' to get B.
 	'naked' is the definition.
 	Combine 'b' and 'are' to get BARE.
 	BARE matches 'naked' with confidence score 100%.